whoJake/Project-V/README.md

 --------------------------------------------------

 ![Starter Layer Generation](https://github.com/whoJake/Project-V/assets/37589250/94fb3883-de53-4aa7-9d30-e1f7394357b9)
 The underlying density texture generation is left to a single compute shader for each layer (in this example, everything visible is one layer).
-This particular layer can be found at [Assets/Resources/Compute/Layers/StarterTerrain.compute](Assets/Resources/Compute/Layers/StarterTerrain.compute)
+This particular layer can be found at [Assets/Resources/Compute/Layers/StarterTerrain.compute](Assets/Resources/Compute/Layers/StarterTerrain.compute).
+These compute shaders kind of perform like one giant Signed Distance Function which I find quite interesting to think about.

 ![Generation Seperated Into Chunks](https://github.com/whoJake/Project-V/assets/37589250/29c59b56-6f5d-43ac-839c-b4690c349786)